mben-dz/Delphi_UDP_AutoDiscovery/README.md

    - The reply goes to that listening port, not back to the sender’s ephemeral port.

  - Client Side (VCL / FMX):
-   - Uses a UDP server to listen for ServerApp replies on My pre-defined “secret port”.
+   - Uses a UDP server to listen for ServerApp replies on our pre-defined “secret port”.
    - Uses a UDP client socket to broadcast a discovery request Help.
-   - The server is forced to reply on My pre-defined “secret port”, and will only reply if the client has a listening UDP server on the agreed-upon port → this is My security + filtering mechanism.
+   - The server is forced to reply on our pre-defined “secret port”, and will only reply if the client has a listening UDP server on the agreed-upon port → this is our security + filtering mechanism here.
    - After receiving the reply, the client knows the TCP server IP/port and can connect quickly.

 # Why it feels “super fast”: